History of Myanmar: British rule

 Recorder's Court on Sule Pagoda Road, with the Sule Pagoda at the far end, Rangoon, 1868.
 Photographer: J. Jackson.

-Britain made Burma a province of India in 1886 with the capital at Rangoon.
+Britain made Burma a province of India in 1886, with the capital at Rangoon.
 Traditional Burmese society was drastically altered by the demise of the monarchy and the separation of religion and state.
 Though war officially ended after only a couple of weeks, resistance continued in northern Burma until 1890, with the British finally resorting to a systematic destruction of villages and appointment of new officials to finally halt all guerrilla activity.
 The economic nature of society also changed dramatically.
-After the opening of the Suez Canal, the demand for Burmese rice grew and vast tracts of land were opened up for cultivation.
-However, to prepare the new land for cultivation, farmers were forced to borrow money from Indian moneylenders called chettiars at high interest rates and were often foreclosed on and evicted losing land and livestock.
+After the opening of the Suez Canal, the demand for Burmese rice grew, and vast tracts of land were opened up for cultivation.
+However, to prepare the new land for cultivation, farmers were forced to borrow money from Indian moneylenders called chettiars at high interest rates and were often foreclosed on and evicted, losing land and livestock.
 Most of the jobs also went to indentured Indian labourers, and whole villages became outlawed as they resorted to 'dacoity' (armed robbery).
 While the Burmese economy grew, most of the power and wealth remained in the hands of several British firms, Anglo-Burmese people, and migrants from India.
 The civil service was largely staffed by the Anglo-Burmese community and Indians, and Bamars were largely excluded almost entirely from military service.

 By around the start of the 20th century, a nationalist movement began to take shape in the form of the Young Men's Buddhist Association (YMBA), modelled on the YMCA, as religious associations were allowed by the colonial authorities.
-They were later superseded by the General Council of Burmese Associations (GCBA) which was linked with Wunthanu athin or National Associations that sprang up in villages throughout Burma proper.
-Between 1900 – 1911 the "Irish Buddhist" U Dhammaloka challenged Christianity and British rule on religious grounds.
+They were later superseded by the General Council of Burmese Associations (GCBA), which was linked with Wunthanu athin or National Associations that sprang up in villages throughout Burma proper.
+Between 1900 – 1911, the "Irish Buddhist" U Dhammaloka challenged Christianity and British rule on religious grounds.
 A new generation of Burmese leaders arose in the early 20th century from amongst the educated classes that were permitted to go to London to study law.
 They came away from this experience with the belief that the Burmese situation could be improved through reform.
-Progressive constitutional reform in the early 1920s led to a legislature with limited powers, a university and more autonomy for Burma within the administration of India.
+Progressive constitutional reform in the early 1920s led to a legislature with limited powers, a university, and more autonomy for Burma within the administration of India.
 Efforts were also undertaken to increase the representation of Burmese in the civil service.
-Some people began to feel that the rate of change was not fast enough and the reforms not expansive enough.
+Some people began to feel that the rate of change was not fast enough and the reforms were not expansive enough.